NeilCrosby/cv/README.md

 Whilst at the University, Neil was a Teaching Assistant for two semesters and spent a Year in Industry at the Plymouth Marine Laboratory.

+## References and Contact ##

+References, and further contact information available on request.